simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 ### **Action Selection**

 With the action values calculated, the next step is to use them to choose the best action.
-In this section I will explore the two categories of action selection methods:
+In this section, I will explore the two categories of action selection methods:

 **1. Greedy Action Selection**